tardate/LittleArduinoProjects/Radio/AM/SingleTransistorTransmitter/README.md

 ## Ugly Build

-Since things were goig  quite well on a breadboard, I transferred to some copper PCB stock for a more stable experimental platform:
+Since things were going quite well on a breadboard, I transferred to some copper PCB stock for a more stable experimental platform:

 ![build_complete](./assets/build_complete.jpg?raw=true)